tkhan2021/ELK-Stack-Project/README.md

 SSH into the control node and follow the steps below:

 - Copy the filebeat-config.yml and metricbeat-config.yml file to /etc/ansible/files.
-- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File
+- Update the configuration files to include the Private IP of the ELK-Server to the ElasticSearch and Kibana Sections of the Configuration File.
 - Run the playbook, and navigate to ELK-Server-PublicIP:5601/app/kibana to check that the installation worked as expected.

 Which file is the playbook?
-The playbook files are:
+There were 3 playbook files used in this project:

 - my-playbook.yml
 - elk-playbook.yml